 No matter where you go, though, Slovenia is sure to put you in the Christmas spirit, complete with visits from Saint Nicholas (or Grandfather Frost, as he's often called in Slovenian) and getting Christmas presents on Saint Nicholas Day (December 6).

 Christmas Decorations in Slovenia

-Christmas trees are decorated in Slovenia, more often now with purchased decorations than with homemade decorations like in olden times.
-Evergreen decorations and wreaths are also seen in Slovenia during Christmas time.
+Christmas trees are decorated in Slovenia, more often now with purchased decorations than with homemade decorations like in olden times, and evergreen decorations like wreaths and fir centerpieces are also seen in Slovenia during Christmas time.

-Slovenia's Santa Claus tradition pulls from many other European traditions.
-Children in Slovenia can receive gifts from St. Nicholas, Baby Jesus, Santa Claus, or Grandfather Frost.
-St. Nicholas visits on St. Nicholas Day, December 6.
-Santa Claus or Baby Jesus visits on Christmas, and Grandfather or Father Frost may appear at the New Year.
+Slovenia's Santa Claus tradition pulls from many other European traditions, meaning that children in Slovenia can receive gifts from Saint Nicholas, Baby Jesus, Santa Claus, or Grandfather Frost, depending on which traditions the family follows.
+In any case, Saint Nicholas always visits on Saint Nicholas Day, which is celebrated annually on December 6, and Santa Claus or Baby Jesus visits on Christmas Day while Grandfather or Father Frost may appear at the New Year's celebrations.

 The Christmas holiday is also marked by the burning of incense, the preparation of special foods, like the Christmas sweet bread loaf called potica, the sprinkling of holy water, and the telling of fortunes, and traditionally, a pig was slaughtered before Christmas, so pork may be prepared for the Christmas meal.